ryanjerving/follow-the-money/README.md

 As it turns out, my instincts weren't terrible.
 My final polygon map would turn out to look a lot like this one, with its dark green crosshatching at the southeast corner of the state representing the Milwaukee-Waukesha-Madison corner flinging money into the Bon Iver hinterland of the driftless West and the Northwoods.

-BUT over the course of learning the tools to which we've been introduced and applying them to this questions, there were a couple of surprises in store.
+BUT over the course of learning the tools to which we've been introduced and applying them to this question, there were a couple of surprises in store.
 First, I was surprised by the power of visualization to crystalize in really vivid form something at which I'd previously only been able to gesture at, vaguely.
 Second, I was surprised (though maybe I shouldn't have been) by how complicated the data got when looked at on a more than superficial level, and how quickly it became clear that "how (not) to lie with maps" would be an issue.

 ### Revenue and Where To Find It